For Professional Clients only. Not for distribution to or to be relied upon by Retail Clients.

 A version of this article was first published in Investment Week magazine.

 Capital is at risk.
 The value and income from investments can go down as well as up and are not guaranteed.
 An investor may get back significantly less than they invest.
 Past performance is not a reliable indicator of current or future performance and should not be the sole factor considered when selecting funds.
 Our funds invest for the long-term and may not be appropriate for investors who plan to take money out within five years.
-Tax treatment depends on individual circumstances and may change in the future.
 The fund will be exposed to stock markets.
 Stock Market prices can move irrationally and be affected unpredictably by diverse factors, including political and economic events.
 The fund invests in shares in emerging markets which can be more volatile than developed markets.
 The fund invests in other currencies.
 Changes in exchange rates will therefore affect the value of your investment.
 In certain market conditions some assets in the fund may be less liquid and therefore more difficult to sell at their true value or in a timely manner.
 Data is as at 17/10/19.

 Issued by IFSL International Limited, authorised by Central bank of Ireland and incorporated in Ireland as a limited company with company no. 616854.